-EXAM EXEMPTIONS-SENIOR EXAM EXEMPTION
+EXAM EXEMPTIONS: SENIOR EXAM EXEMPTION

-A high school senior who will be graduating at the end of the second semester may exempt the final exam in any course(s) provided the senior has a grade of 80 or higher in that course and provided the student has five (5) or less unexcused attendance transactions.
+A high school senior who will be graduating at the end of the second semester may exempt the final exam in any course(s) provided the senior has a grade of 80 or higher in that course AND provided the student has five (5) or less unexcused attendance occurrences (including tardy to school and tardy to class).
 A senior may use the Academic Final Exam Exemption in lieu of the Senior Final Exam Exemption if the student chooses.

-For all final exam exemptions: a.
-If a student qualifies for both attendance and academic final exam exemptions, the student must choose only one type of exemption (attendance or academic).
-A student may not combine the two types of exemptions. b.
-A student may not exempt the first or second semester final exams for courses with an End-of-Course Milestone assessment, AP courses, and IB courses. c.
+For all final exam exemptions:

+- a.
+If a student qualifies for both attendance and academic final exam exemptions, the student MUST choose only one type of exemption (attendance or academic).
+A student may not combine the two types of exemptions. - b.
+A student may not exempt the first or second semester final exams for courses with an End-of-Course Milestone assessment, AP courses, and IB courses. - c.
 Final exams in dual enrollment courses are under the jurisdiction of the post-secondary institution.
 FCBOE final exam exemption procedures do not apply to dual enrollment courses.